NewsWildfire

 There are currently no evacuations in place, and no structures have been reported lost.

-Firefighters on Saturday reported more progress was made in securing a perimeter line, and said the fire is creeping and smoldering.
+Firefighters on Sunday reported that more progress was made in securing a perimeter line, creating a containment of 66%.

 Crews continue to mop up gaining access deeper into the wilderness looking for hotspots.